Civic Art Galleries and Exhibits

 Call for Artists

-The City of Encinitas Arts Division is seeking artists for individual and group exhibitions of two-dimensional (2-D) and three-dimensional (3-D) artworks.
-In 2018, the city will mount a total of 56 art exhibits.
+The City of Encinitas is seeking artists for individual and group exhibitions of two-dimensional (2-D) and three-dimensional (3-D) artwork.
+In 2019, the city will mount a total of 55 art exhibits.
+All exhibitions are for 2 months.
 Artists, both amateur and professional, are invited to submit an application for consideration.
-The Civic Arts Program was established in 1998 as a service to local artists by the City of Encinitas Arts Division and Commission for the Arts.

 Art Gallery Information Sheets

-Encinitas Community Center Gallery (2 month exhibits) 2-D, 3-D
+- Encinitas Community Center Gallery 2-D and 3-D